Ostřetice

 Ostřetice is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 70 inhabitants.
-The historic centre of the village is well preserved and is protected by law as a village monument zone.
+It has about 80 inhabitants.
+The historic centre of the village is well preserved and is protected as a village monument zone.

 Ostřetice lies approximately 6 km north-east of Klatovy, 36 km south of Plzeň, and 107 km south-west of Prague.

-Administrative parts
+Administrative division

-The village of Makalovy is an administrative part of Ostřetice.